 Getting past the security booth was only the first step.
 This effectively only allows access to the hallways with the restrooms as well as other areas that require primarily badge-only access (e.g. the office space for PhoenixNAP employees and customers.)

 Here we could see the NOC room, although most folks were working remotely due to the COVID19 pandemic.
 Just after we did our tour, Phoenix opened up significantly in terms of masks for those vaccinated but we should put into context that we toured the facility during somewhat unusual times.

-Something else that we wanted to point out was that we are not going to show from the facility is that there is a relatively large number of cubicles, offices, and conference rooms on site along with a very large cafeteria area.
-We have been in facilities with 4-6 cubes/ offices for customer use and small closet size break rooms.
-There was an entire section of the building dedicated to this and that is important since PhoenixNAP has a number of customers that deploy employees on-site for extended periods of time in addition to the normal traffic from folks working on infrastructure.
+Something else that we wanted to point out that we are not going to show from the facility is that there is a relatively large number of cubicles, offices, and conference rooms on-site, along with a very large cafeteria area.
+We have been in facilities with 4-6 cubes/ offices for customer use and small closet-size break rooms.
+There was an entire section of the building dedicated to this, and that is important since PhoenixNAP has a number of customers that deploy employees on-site for extended periods of time in addition to the normal traffic from folks working on infrastructure.

 Getting to the data center floor requires going through a standard anti-tailgating “man trap” then into a room where one authenticates with an iris scan, PIN, and badge to get into the first data center hallway.

 Next, let us get into connectivity since that is a major story with this facility.